-Best Choice – Naturehike Ultralight 800FP Goose Down Sleeping Bag
+Best Choice – Featherstone Moondance 850FP Goose Down Sleeping Quilt

-What else can you say about a sleeping bag which is rated for mid temperatures and temps into the 40s for under $100?
-There aren’t many I have found with a decent ultralightweight along with budget pricing!
+What else can you say about a sleeping bag which is rated for limit temperatures into the 25s for under $200?
+There aren’t many I have found with a decent ultralightweight along with a similar budget price!

 Runner Up – Paria Ultralight Quilt

 With a quilt that can take you down to 30 degrees, the Paria is a perfect fit for a budget gear loadout that can take a 3 season hike.
-Definitely a nice purchase for someone looking to give quilts a chance, those who like me are overly fidgety.
+Definitely, a nice purchase for someone looking to give quilts a chance, those who like me is overly fidgety.